Top 10 Things To Do In Liverpool, England

 5. The Baltic Market & Cain’s Brewery Village

-The heart of Liverpool can be found a short walk from the city centre.
+The best place to eat in Liverpool can be found a short walk from the city centre.
 Located in the old Cain’s Brewery building, The Baltic Market has been completely renovated to be a family (and dog) friendly food hall open Thursdays ‘til Sunday.
 However, it doesn’t just stop at local eats, they also have cocktail bars, boutique markets, Ghetto Golf, and even a Peaky Blinders themed bar.
 It is also a haven for street art and so there are definitely worse things that you could do than go and have a peak and support some independent businesses.

 6. The Clichés of Liverpool

-As a tour guide I have people ask me about the best things to do in the city a lot.
+As a tour guide and a local, I have people ask me about the top things to do in Liverpool UK a lot.
 Liverpool is famous for two things: Football and the Beatles!
 International superstars Liverpool Football Club (LFC) call the city home, as do the Toffee’s, Everton Football Club (EFC).
 And whilst the two grounds of Anfield and Goodison Park are only separated by Stanley Park, the two teams are rivals.
 This can best be seen on a Derby Day, when the two teams play off.
 Even if you don’t have tickets, the atmosphere in the city centre is electric and the best time to be in Liverpool.

-The other Cliché, the Beatles, is not subtle at all in Liverpool.
+The other Cliché is the Beatles in Liverpool.
 From statues of the Fab Four at the Pier Head, to the Beatles Story Museum or the Magical Mystery Tour, the Beatles are visible 8 Days a Week.
 For enthusiasts, the Magical Mystery Tour is a great way to spend two hours where you can see the likes of Strawberry Fields and Penny Lane.
 However there is no location more iconic on the Beatles Pilgrimage than the next of the top 10 things to do in Liverpool.

 7. Matthew Street and the Cavern

 High on the list of everyone’s to do list in Liverpool is to visit Matthew Street.
 Once home to the iconic Cavern Club where the Beatles used to play to huge crowds and sweat would drip down the walls.
 These days the original Cavern Club has long gone, but you can visit the new Club which has had the likes of Arctic Monkey’s and Oasis grace it’s stage.
 Check the bricks near the statue of John Lennon to see some of the bands that have played there.
-Visit any bar in the area to experience Liverpools nightlife, a hot spot for fun loving Stag and Hen parties.
+Where to go out in Liverpool?
+Visit any bar in this area to experience Liverpool’s nightlife, a hot spot for fun loving Stag and Hen parties.

 8. Nights Out